jerome-trc/vileboom/README.md

 ### New Features
 - Support for `GAMEVERS` lump in combination with `COMPLVL` to further specify Vanilla compatibility.
+- Support for `-limitremoving` or `-lr` to disable overflow warnings and errors under Vanilla compatibility
 - Scaled (fixed) fuzz effect for Spectres and invisiblity effects in the software renderer (Thanks to Lovey)

 ### Patch Notes